serguei59/aks-backend-project/mkdocs_aks_library/docs/05-ci-cd/rollout_restart.md

 - You changed a ConfigMap or Secret that is **not** mounted as a volume (only via env vars),
 - You want to force Pods to reload configuration without changing container images.

-In your pipeline, you might use it after updating config maps or secrets that the app reads only at startup.
+In the projects's pipeline, you might use it after updating config maps or secrets that the app reads only at startup.